 Fresh Hope for Mental Health is an international network of Christian peer-to-peer mental health support groups founded by Pastor Brad Hoefs.
-The website features blogs which focus on mental illness and recovery such as 5 Insights on Forgiving Yourself and How Bipolar Disorder Varies from Person to Person.
+The website features blogs that focus on mental illness and recovery, such as 5 Insights on Forgiving Yourself and How Bipolar Disorder Varies from Person to Person.

 Fresh hope conducts regular webinars, mental health podcasts, and a youtube channel.
-Pastor Brad also has a published book under the same “Fresh Hope for Mental Health” is an excellent resource that is informative and enlightening.
+Pastor Brad also has a published book under the name “Fresh Hope for Mental Health”, which is an excellent informative and enlightening resource.

 Blog Founder: Pastor Brad Hoefs

 Eze (Chuck) and Zo are the founders of Defying Mental Illness.
 Chuck shares his thoughts on his mental health journey, while Zoe shares her personal encounters as a caregiver.
-Together with other guest bloggers, the articles aims to put a full stop on mental illness and the discrimination around it.
+Together with other guest bloggers, the articles aim to put a full stop to mental illness and the discrimination around it.

 Blog Founder: Chuck and Zoe

 Emilie is a Registered Nurse and Clinical Nurse Consultant who writes content in her free time to educate readers on health and wellness.
-Majority of her blogs are backed by valid research and journal articles from medical Doctors, oncologists, nutritionists, counselors, psychologist’s and allied health professionals.
+The majority of her blogs are backed by valid research and journal articles from medical doctors, oncologists, nutritionists, counsellors, psychologists and allied health professionals.